Greece Moments Greece Moments

 Kastro von Chorio Chalki

-At strategically important points, they built fortified castles, such as in Paleo Chorio.
-From here you could control the sea routes and communicate directly with Rhodes, on whose west coast there are also defensive towers and fortresses.
+At strategically important points, they built fortified castles, such as the one in Paleo Chorio.
+From here they could control the sea routes and communicate directly with Rhodes, whose west coast is also lined with defensive towers and fortresses.

-In ancient times, a temple stood on the site of the kastro, and in the early Middle Ages it was probably a kind of defensive structure.
+In ancient times, a temple stood on the site of the kastro, and in the early Middle Ages it was probably used as a defensive structure.
 In the 15th century, the Knights of the Order fortified the summit plateau to protect themselves against attacks from the Ottoman Empire.
-At the entrance to the fortress is the coat of arms of the Grandmaster Pierre d’Aubusson.
+At the entrance to the fortress is the coat of arms of Grandmaster Pierre d’Aubusson.

 Chalki Trachia Strand Kastro Chorio